Tbrennan6/IcelandicNow/docs/05_step_into_grammar/03_weak_nouns.md

 Example 2: Ég elska hjart**a**. - (I love a heart.)\
 Example 3: Ég hjálpa hjart**a**. - (I help a heart.)\
 Example 4: Ég sakna hjart**a**. - (I miss a heart.)

+Because these nouns are all **neuter**, we use neuter pronouns to refer to them.

 For practice, try replacing the word *hjarta* with the words *lunga* and *eyra*.